Surfing med barn Stadlandet

 Swimming pools in Nordfjord

-Nordfjord has a surprisingly varied swimming offer.
-Here you will find everything from ice-cold mountain lakes and sheltered sandy beaches to heated outdoor pools – as well as indoor pools open year-round.
-Whatever the weather and temperature, it’s possible to go for a swim in Nordfjord.
+Nordfjord has a surprisingly varied range of swimming options.
+Here you’ll find everything from ice-cold mountain lakes and sheltered sandy beaches to heated outdoor pools – as well as indoor pools open year-round.
+No matter the weather and temperature, it’s possible to go for a swim in Nordfjord.

-Trivselshallen in Sandane is located in the same building as the sports hall in Sandane town centre.
-Here you’ll find a swimming pool (25 degrees), water slide, therapy pool (34 degrees), children’s pool and diving tower.
-At Gloppen Camping and leisure centre, the family will find both a swimming beach and an outdoor pool.
+Trivselshallen in Sandane is located in the same building as the sports hall in Sandane town center.
+Here you’ll find a swimming pool (25 degrees), water slide, therapy pool (34 degrees), children’s pool, and diving tower.
+At Gloppen Camping and leisure center, the family will find both a swimming beach and an outdoor swimming pool.
 Byrkjelo Camping has a great and popular heated outdoor pool.

-At Hotel Alexandra, there is a large bathing facility with pools both outdoors and indoors, linked together with canals.
-There is a water slide with a real stomach-drop feeling and a counter-current pool for those who want a good workout.
-There are several children’s pools indoors and outdoors, plus a water slide, waterfall, and grotto.
+At Hotel Alexandra there is a large swimming facility with pools both outdoors and indoors, connected by canals.
+There is a water slide that will really make your stomach drop, and a counter-current pool for those who want a good workout.
+There are several children’s pools indoors and outdoors, as well as a water slide, waterfall, and grotto.

 Photo: © Ruben Soltvedt